Case study no. 06

 “I have this machine and I never built it properly.
 I never knew how to build it.
 I was just building it.
 Oh, I need a wheel there.
 And not only was it not built properly, it needs maintenance.
 There’s parts that are broken.”

 That metaphor is the entire engagement in one sentence.
 Jeff didn’t have a content problem.
-He had a content surplus.
-What he had was a structural problem hiding underneath all the content, the kind that gets worse every time the founder responds to it by producing more.
+He has more content and ideas than he knows what to do with.
+What he did have was a structural problem hiding underneath all the content.
+The kind of problem that gets worse every time the next move is seen as “build more” rather than “fine tune what you have”.

 The pressure underneath the production

 The reason Jeff reached out when he did wasn’t ambition.
 It was math.
-His wife works in public health.
-Her entire industry was being gutted by federal funding cuts.
 He could see the next year and a half with reasonable clarity.
-The family was probably going to need him to be the primary earner, and the current business wasn’t ready for that weight.
+His family was probably going to need him to be the primary earner, and the current business wasn’t ready for that weight.

 “I’m feeling a lot of pressure of like, gotta really step this up because it could get bad the next year or two and then I have to be the one who’s riding with the family.”

 The family situation also explained the production addiction.
-Jeff is the primary daytime caregiver for two young children.
-His work happens in the gaps.
-Every video he ships is evidence to himself that he is contributing, and the only kind of evidence he can produce in those gaps is more content.
-The dopamine of another upload, another launch, another course was tied to a much older fear about not being enough.
+Jeff’s work happens in the gaps.
+Every video he ships is evidence to himself that he’s contributing, and the only kind of evidence he can produce in those gaps is more content.
+The dopamine of another upload, another launch, another course was tied to a much deeper fear.

 “I couldn’t stop.
 I was addicted.
-George always made a little thing we’d keep each other in check.
+[Working with a friend] we’d keep each other in check.
 Like, what’s our goals for the week?
 And I’d be like, I’m working on a new course.
-And he’d be like, what in the world?”
+And he’d be like, what in the world!?”

 Stop building.
 Start talking to your customers.

-The first thing I asked Jeff to do was not build anything.
-I asked him to talk to his customers.
-Not the super-fans who would already say anything kind.
-A spread of buyers across his catalogue, with a structured script and a real set of questions about why they bought, what almost stopped them, what other options they were weighing, what they thought the courses cost.
+The first thing I asked Jeff to do sounded revolutionary.
+“Don’t build anything new,” I said.
+Instead, I asked him to do something he’d never really done before… talk to his customers.
+Not the super-fans who would tell him he was great.
+A spread of buyers across his catalog, with a structured script and a real set of questions about why they bought, what almost stopped them, what other options they were weighing, what they thought the courses cost.

 “I’m totally disconnected.
 And when I did, it was like a totally different audience.”